kartik1998/omnia-logger/README.md

 ## Request Logger

-- Generates request logs writes a file with those logs.
+- Generates request, response logs writes a file with those logs.
 - Generates a request id for each request session which is visible in app logs.
 (Read section below on app logger)

 ### Usage